SideswipeeZ/dcc-render-status/README.md

  - Add a image preview system to allow you to view the latest image rendered.
  - Add custom jobs for other applications such as Nuke or After Effects or other file formats.
- - Add more devices to compaion app e.g. Android OS, iOS, Wear OS etc.
+ - Add more devices to companion app e.g. Android OS, iOS, Wear OS etc.

 License
 ----